Road verges play an important role in our neighbourhoods. They impact on environmental health, visual appeal, character and safety.

 - preserve features of the natural and built environment of local government-controlled areas.

 Council does not recommend installation of artificial turf on road reserves.
 This is consistent across both the 2014 Sunshine Coast Planning Scheme and 2017 Environment and Liveability Strategy and considers factors such as:

 - preserving the natural character and amenity of neighbourhoods.

-The information from this page is also available via our Artificial Turf on Council-controlled Road Verge fact sheet.
+The information from this page is also available via our artificial turf on council-controlled road verge fact sheet (PDF, 267KB).